- Take Action

 Fragments is an art installation featuring metal shapes engraved with King’s words in his distinctive handwriting.
 Designed by Paula Scher and Abbot Miller, the piece captures King’s ideas as they developed on paper.
 Click on a panel to learn more about where these words appeared in King’s writings.

-The Morehouse College Martin Luther King Jr. Collection is housed in the Voice to the Voiceless Gallery and includes approximately 1,000 books from Dr. Martin Luther King Jr.’s personal library along with his handwritten notes.
+Selections from the Morehouse College Martin Luther King Jr. Collection are publicly displayed in the Voice to the Voiceless Gallery and includes approximately 1,100 books from King’s personal library along with his handwritten notes.

 At a night rally in Broad Street Park, a furious Stokely Carmichael delivers his famous “Black Power” speech.